Black bat flower, Tacca chantrieri

 PLANTS WITH BLACK FOLIAGE

-When it comes to color, don’t forget foliage, which plays a vital role in the garden as flowers bloom and then fade.
+When it comes to color, don’t overlook foliage, which plays a vital role in the garden while flowers bloom and fade.
 One of the best examples of an almost-black plant (whose cultivars keep getting darker), is Heuchera, or Coral Bells.
-Just when I think I’ve found one that is the deepest , most delicious, purply black , another is introduced.
+Just when I think I’ve found one that is the deepest, most delicious, purply black, another even richer variety is introduced.

-This variety has a glassy finish, just like obsidian.
-It is closer to black than most other heucheras.
+Heuchera x ‘Obsidian’ has a glassy finish, just like obsidian.
+But it is closer to black than most other heucheras.
 The rounded, smooth leaves are so smooth they appear polished, while even the undersides of the leaves maintain a deep purple hue.
-Best color when grown in partial shade.
+This ‘black’ plant grows best in partial shade.

 Elderberry (Sambucus Nigra) ‘Black Lace’